baerengraben/ioBroker.swiss-weather-api/README.md

 **Tests:**: [![Travis-CI](http://img.shields.io/travis/baerengraben/ioBroker.swiss-weather-api/master.svg)](https://travis-ci.org/baerengraben/ioBroker.swiss-weather-api)

 #Attention!!!
 **SRG has completely rebuilt its API.
 The old API (<= adapter version 0.3.2) is NOT supported anymore.
 From adapter version 0.9.x the new API of the SRG is used.
 That's why a new SRG APP (eg product "Freemium") must be created (https://developer.srgssr.ch/apis/srf-weather).
-See also Readme, chapter "Getting started".
+See also Readme, chapter "Getting started" (below).
 Please also note that the new API will also create completely new objects.**

 **The good news is that the new API also provides  more data. ;)**